 Claire Kennedy helps clients solve some of their most complex tax and business problems.
-She is recognized as one of Canada's leading lawyers in tax and transfer pricing and represents large taxpayers during tax and transfer pricing audits and disputes with the Canada Revenue Agency.
-Claire is also a seasoned board director and a professional engineer.
+She is recognized as one of Canada's leading lawyers in tax and transfer pricing and represents large taxpayers during audits and disputes with the Canada Revenue Agency.
+She is also a seasoned board director and a professional engineer.

-Claire is a frequent speaker on tax and transfer pricing topics.
-Claire serves on the Executive of the International Fiscal Association's Canadian branch and she is an officer of the International Bar Association's Taxes Committee.
-She led the IBA's responses to the OECD's BEPS project and she has taught corporate tax at the Faculty of Law at Queen's University.
+Claire is a frequent speaker on tax and transfer pricing topics and serves on the Executive of the International Fiscal Association's Canadian branch.
+She is an officer of the International Bar Association's Taxes Committee, led the IBA's responses to the OECD's BEPS project and has taught corporate tax at the Faculty of Law at Queen's University.
 Claire was law clerk to the late Honourable Mr. Justice Charles D. Gonthier of the Supreme Court of Canada.

 In 2015, Claire received the Citizenship Award from the Professional Engineers of Ontario.
-In January 2016, Claire participated in the True Patriot Love expedition to climb Vinson Massif, the highest peak in Antarctica, with a combined soldier and civilian team and raised record funds.
+In 2016, Claire participated in the True Patriot Love expedition to climb Vinson Massif, the highest peak in Antarctica, with a combined soldier and civilian team and raised record funds.